 Finally, the University of Minnesota and the Twin Cities are fantastic communities to live, learn, and work.
 The website and handbook provide some information and insights into living in the upper Midwest with all that this region has to offer.
 We look forward to your application, and please feel free to reach out to any of us if you have any questions.

 Our program has a particular emphasis on the clinical manifestations of neurological and psychiatric disorders in adults.
-The Neuropsychology Laboratory of the Department of Rehabilitation Medicine is the primary training site and provides extensive training opportunities with a diverse patient population.
-The training program accepts one resident per year, with strong individualized training.
-The resident will have the opportunity to work with all of the core faculty throughout the year and gain experience in both inpatient and outpatient neuropsychological consultation.
+The Neuropsychology Laboratory of the Department of Rehabilitation Medicine is the primary training site providing extensive training opportunities with a diverse patient population.
+The training program accepts one resident per year, with a strong individualized training.
+The Resident will have the opportunity to work with all of the core faculty throughout the year and gain experience in both inpatient and outpatient neuropsychological consultation.
 The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and participates in the match program administered through APPCN.